- Cause Mapping®

 Cause Mapping requires pinpointing a date to see if something changed.
 It’s the “starting point” of the incident.
-The pet food contamination issue started March 15, 2007 when the Food and Drug Adminstration (FDA) was notified that animals were dying from consuming pet food from a pet food manufacturer who had switched to a Chinese supplier of wheat gluten.
+The pet food contamination issue started March 15, 2007, when the Food and Drug Administration (FDA) was notified that animals were dying from consuming pet food from a pet food manufacturer who had switched to a Chinese supplier of wheat gluten.

 Given the correlation (and subsequent research), we capture this as a difference.

 Pet food contamination significantly affected two goals: Safety and Customer Service.
 Food manufacturers aim for zero injuries.
 Some veterinarians suggest that pet food contamination killed up to 1,000 dogs and cats in the U.S.

 As for customer service, 150 brands— including Menu Foods pet food, the most affected brand, with 60 million containers) were recalled.
 This was the largest recall in FDA history and was estimated to have cost Menu Foods $54 million.